CERN/TIGRE/README.md

 **Q: Does it work in MATLAB XXXX with Compiler XXXX in OS XXXX**

-*A: Yes it should.
-Currently the only known compiler to possibly not be compatible is MinGW, due to problems in the MATHWORKS side.
-The rest should be OK.
-Unfortunatedly we have been unable to test all posible combinations, but please, give it a try and if there is any problem, raise an issue or contact us to get it fixed*
+*A: In Widows, it seems that the only supperted compiler is Microsoft Visual Studio.
+Apart from that, any MATLAB version in any OS should work, with the suported compilers.
+Let us know if you find an incompatibility*

 **Q: I get a fair amount of warnings when I compile the code, what is happening?**